thriveweb/sailing-paradise/content/pages/home.md

   - icon: /images/uploads/speakers.svg
     title: 'Fully equipped with Sound System (w Spotify), BBQ, Eskies, and Restroom'
 Testimonials:
-  description: 'Lorem ipsum dolor sit amet, consectetur adipiscing elit.'
-  title: Happy Sailors
   buttonTitle: See more testimonials
   buttonUrl: case-studies
+  description: 'Lorem ipsum dolor sit amet, consectetur adipiscing elit.'
   featuredTestimonials:
     - content: >-
         “We used Sailing in Paradise for a friends bridal shower.
 Steve was